rubymonsters/testing-for-beginners/source/06-rack_test/02-sinatra.md

 However, this one test now does not use `response` at all.
 It looks at the file contents instead.
 In programming, this is called a [side effect](http://programmers.stackexchange.com/questions/40297/what-is-a-side-effect).
-We test something that is not returned from the method call that we need to execute.
-And our test accidentally revealed that we're testing a side effect here.
+We test something that is not returned from the method call that we need to execute, and therefore our test happens to not make that method call at all.
+You could also say that our test happens to reveal that we're testing a side effect here.
+In this way tests can be diagnostic, and tell us things about our code that we haven't noticed before.

 In web applications side effects are expected: we do want to store (persist) some data in our text file, or in the database.
 However, it is also good to